 Additional Support Services

-On-Campus Counseling: In partnership with the Bill Wilson Center, we offer weekly on-site therapy sessions during the school day, now expanded to two days per week to better meet student needs.
+Through our partnership with the Bill Wilson Center, we offer on-site counseling sessions during the school day to support student well-being in a familiar and accessible setting.